-- As with any cooking guide, all times are approximate and can be adjusted to suit personal taste. - Because the top oven is smaller you might need to reduce times/temperatures in recipies. - All times given in the guide are based on a pre-heated oven.
+As with any cooking guide, all times are approximate and can be adjusted to suit personal taste.
+Because the top of smaller - you might Because the top oven is need to reduce times/temperatures in recipies.
+All times given in the (i) guide are based on a pre-heated oven.